ZiadJ/knockoutjs-reactor/README.md

 2. ```child```: The child property that was changed.<br/>
 3. ```item```: Used to determine whether an item has been added or deleted to an array.

+KO-Reactor seamlessly tracks changes for the whole object graph within a view model by recursively subscribing to all its observables.
+For observable arrays, subscriptions are created or destroyed on the fly as new items are added or removed.
+However when the view model structure itself is meant to be modified the ```mutable: true``` option must be used.

 <b>Auto Wrapper:</b><br/>
-By setting the ```wrap``` option to ```true``` the watcher will make sure that all fields within a view model are wrapped within an observable even when new array items are added.
+By setting the ```wrap``` option to ```true``` the watcher will make sure that all fields within the targeted object are wrapped within an observable even when new array items are added.

 <b>Chaining Support:</b><br/>
-Its chaining abilities makes it more readable.
+The chaining support provided adds in more ways to simplify the code and make it more readable.
 For example let's consider this simple view model:
 ```js
 var params = {
     p1 = ko.observable(),